 Those compound which is based on the physical mechanisms and biochemical mechanism come under Novel drug delivery systems.
 Physical mechanisms also are known as controlled drug delivery systems in which different types of methods are used such as osmosis, diffusion, erosion, dissolution and electro transport.
 A uniform concentration of the drug is provided to the absorption site by controlled release drug delivery systems that permit the maintenance of concentration of plasma inside the range of therapeutic value.
 By this step, the side effects of drugs and administration frequency.
-(Deepu, Mathew and Shamna, 2014) While biochemical mechanisms contain monoclonal antibodies, gene therapy, and vector systems, polymer drug addicts and liposomes.
-Optimization of the duration of drug's action, decreasing the frequency of dose, controlling the site of release and maintaining constant drug levels are included in the therapeutic benefits of some new drugs.
-Many drug carriers are like soluble polymers, insoluble and biodegradable natural and synthetic polymers make microparticles, microcapsules, cells, lipoproteins, liposomes, micelles and cell ghosts.
+(Deepu, Mathew and Shamna, 2014) While biochemical contrivances contain monoclonal antibodies, vector systems, gene therapy, and polymer drug addicts as well as liposomes.
+Optimization of the duration of the drug's action, decreasing the frequency of a specific dose, controlling the site of discharge and upholding persistent drug levels are included in the therapeutic benefits of some new drugs.
+Many drug transporters like insoluble polymers, soluble biodegradable natural as well as synthetic polymers micro particles, cells, microcapsules, liposomes, lipoproteins, micelles and cell ghosts.
 The carrier can be ready slowly degradable, stimulireactive and even targeted.
-Targeting is an ability by which drug-loaded system can target to a specific site of interest.
-There are two major mechanisms for addressing the desired sites of drug release: Passive and Active targeting.
+Targeting is an ability by which drug-loaded system can target to a specific place of interest.
+There are two major contrivances for addressing the desired sites of drug discharge: Active and Passive targeting.
 (Rangasamy and Parthiban, 2010)

 Proper results of therapy can be achieved by the proper drug delivery system.
-It is used to give a significant effect on drug therapeutic efficiency.
-A sharp initial increment in the drug concentration to a peak above the therapeutic range and fast decrement in the concentration to the level below the therapeutic range due to the conventional drug delivery systems.
-With these drawbacks, repeatable dosing of medication may be difficult for the patients due to their noncompliance.
-The main focus of drug delivery in controlled drug systems is to achieve the constant release of drug over a long period of time with minimum side effects.
+It is used to give a noteworthy result on drug therapeutic efficiency.
+A shrill preliminary increment in the drug concentration to a peak above the therapeutic series and a rapid decrement in the concentration to the level below the therapeutic range due to the conventional drug delivery systems.
+With these drawbacks, repetitive dosing of medication may be challenging for the patients due to their noncompliance.
+The main focus of drug delivery in controlled drug systems is to achieve the constant release of drug over a longer duration of time with minimum side effects.
 The major improvements in these drug delivery systems are as follows: elimination of side effects, optimized therapy, and better patient compliance.
-Medicine has the application of nanotechnology as the nanomedicine is designated for the diagnosis, imaging and treatment of various diseases.
-In case of medicine for the cancer, nanotechnology play a potential role by the development of nanoparticle which used as drug delivery system.
+Medicine has the application of nanotechnology as the nanomedicine is designated for the diagnosis, imaging and treatment of various infections.
+In case of drug for the cancer, nanotechnology plays a budding role by the advancement of nanoparticle which is used as a drug delivery system.
 (Diaz and Mejia, 2013)